EtherNet/IP to BACnet/IP PLC Alarm Integration Case Study

 EtherNet/IP to BACnet/IP Challenge

 The upstream/server side was an Allen-Bradley PLC programmed in Studio 5000.
-The downstream/client side needed those values on a BACnet/IP building management system.
+The downstream/client side needed those Allen-Bradley values on a BACnet/IP building management system.
 The project therefore depended on more than basic connectivity.
-It required a clean way to translate production-side arrays into BAS-friendly alarm and status objects.
+It required a clean way to translate Allen-Bradley DINT arrays into BAS-friendly alarm and status objects.

 The central challenge was data structure.
-The PLC stored multiple alarm states inside DINT arrays, including status groups that had to be represented as distinct BACnet points.
-That is a common real-world integration problem in manufacturing environments: the PLC is optimized for control logic, while the BAS expects individual alarms and status values that can be discovered, trended, and consumed cleanly.
+The Allen-Bradley PLC stored multiple alarm states inside DINT arrays, including status groups that had to be represented as distinct BACnet objects.
+That is a common manufacturing protocol conversion problem: the PLC is optimized for control logic, while the BAS expects discoverable alarm points that can be trended and consumed cleanly.

 There was also an architecture constraint.
-The PLC network and the BAS network lived on different IP segments, which made dual-port gatewaying part of the delivered design.
-The team had to preserve that network separation while still making the EtherNet/IP values available to the BACnet side.
+The Allen-Bradley PLC network and the Metasys BACnet/IP network lived on different IP segments, which made dual-port gatewaying part of the delivered design.
+The team had to preserve that network separation while still making the EtherNet/IP data available to the BACnet side.

-This was a strong fit for Chipkin because it combined PLC-side data modeling with BAS-side presentation requirements.
-Chipkin QuickServer provided the bridge, but the real value came from translating the PLC arrays into a BACnet/IP structure that the site team could use without reworking the whole controls strategy.
+This project fit Chipkin because it combined Allen-Bradley PLC-side data modeling with BAS-side presentation requirements.
+QuickServer provided the protocol gateway, but the real value came from translating Allen-Bradley DINT arrays into a BACnet/IP structure that the site team could use without reworking the plant controls strategy.

-Chipkin configured Chipkin QuickServer to read the PLC data over EtherNet/IP using Data Table messaging and then expose the relevant points to the downstream/client BMS over BACnet/IP.
-The design used separate network paths for the PLC and BAS sides so the customer did not have to collapse existing network boundaries to make the project work.
+Chipkin configured Chipkin QuickServer to read Allen-Bradley PLC data over EtherNet/IP and then expose the relevant points to the downstream Metasys BACnet/IP BMS.
+The design used separate network paths for the Allen-Bradley PLC and BAS sides so the customer did not have to collapse existing network boundaries to make the protocol gateway work.

-The implementation focused on translating array-based PLC data into BAS-friendly objects.
-That meant aligning the PLC-side data layout, the QuickServer mapping, and the BACnet-side expectations until the alarm and status points presented cleanly on the destination system.
+The implementation focused on translating Allen-Bradley DINT-based alarm arrays into BAS-friendly BACnet objects.
+That meant aligning the Allen-Bradley data layout, the QuickServer mapping, and the BACnet-side expectations until the alarm and status points presented cleanly on the destination system.

 PLC-to-BMS Integration Results